Nothing says summer like a rack of smoky, sticky ribs and an ice-cold soda.

 BBQ experts have different approaches to smoking ribs, but this award-winning recipe includes a dry rub and the Texas crutch method.

-- Smoking baby back ribs involves five steps: preparing the ribs, rubbing them with a dry rub, smoking them, wrapping them in foil using the Texas crutch method, and finishing with BBQ sauce.
+- Smoking ribs involves preparing the ribs, applying a dry rub, smoking, wrapping them in foil (Texas crutch method), and finishing with BBQ sauce.

-- The dry rub is flavored with paprika, garlic, and cayenne pepper.
+- The dry rub is a mix of spices including paprika, garlic, and cayenne pepper, applied after a mustard layer.

 Smoked Ribs Recipe